VVanlue/CameraTrapML/proposal.md

 | INT4 or INT8 conversion fails or produces garbage output for some layers | Conversion errors or NaN outputs in weeks 3 and 4 | Test the conversion pipeline early on a small sample, use per channel quantization where it's supported | Fall back to an INT8 only comparison and report INT4 as something we attempted but couldn't finish |
 | The full sweep is just too slow on CPU only consumer hardware | Pilot runs in week 5 take way longer than expected | Cut down the factorial design, fewer batch sizes or resolutions, run long sweeps overnight | Reduce trials per config or narrow down to the most informative subset, with narrower claims in the report |

-## 10. Reproducibility Plan
+## 11. Reproducibility Plan

 Everything on an 4GB-16GB RAM laptops/PCs.
 We will be using windows, mac, and linux OS.

 All dependency versions, Python, PyTorch, torchvision, ONNX Runtime, will be in a committed requirements file.

-Every run will write a small metadata file next to its results with the random seed, library versions, git commit hash, an timestamp.
+Every run will write a small metadata file next to its results with the random seed, library versions, git commit hash, and a timestamp.

-We will keeping one config file for each experimental condition and commit it to the repo.
+We will keep one config file for each experimental condition and commit it to the repo.
 The commands needed to reproduce will also be included in the README.

-We will put results and aggregagted summary tables into version control, so that every figure in the final report can be regenerated.
+We will put results and aggregated summary tables into version control, so that every figure in the final report can be regenerated.

+## 12. References

+1. Jacob, B., et al. (2018). *Quantization and Training of Neural Networks for Efficient Integer-Arithmetic-Only Inference.* CVPR. https://openaccess.thecvf.com/content_cvpr_2018/html/Jacob_Quantization_and_Training_CVPR_2018_paper.html

+2. Hussain, et al. (2022). *An IoT System Using Deep Learning to Classify Camera Trap Images on the Edge.* Computers, 11(1), 13. https://www.mdpi.com/2073-431X/11/1/13

+3. Miao, Z., et al. (2019). *Insights and Approaches Using Deep Learning to Classify Wildlife.* Scientific Reports, 9, 8137. https://doi.org/10.1038/s41598-019-44565-w

+4. LILA BC. *ENA24-detection camera-trap dataset.* https://lila.science/datasets/ena24detection

+5. PyTorch. *Torchvision models documentation.* https://docs.pytorch.org/vision/stable/models.html

+6. ONNX Runtime. *Quantize ONNX models.* https://onnxruntime.ai/docs/performance/model-optimizations/quantization.html

 _An AI assistant was used to create the weekly plan_